huckmon/docker-arma3-server/README.md

 This readme should include all that you need to get the server up and running.

+Please feel free to open an issue with problems you're having, just remember to include logs or proof of the issue.

 # Steps for Use
 You'll need to do some specific steps due to the fact that downloading and updating Arma 3 server files with steamcmd requires a steam account that owns the game.
 Other sections under this one will also inform you on how to mount server files and the general directory of the container
 ## Caching user credentials